DataDog/documentation/content/en/synthetics/settings/_index.md

 ## Variables

-Variables are global and can be used by multiple API tests and [browser tests][3].
+Variables are global and can be used by multiple [API tests][3] and [browser tests][4].
 To create a new global variable, go to the `Variables` tab of your `Settings` page, and click *New Variable* in the upper right corner of your page.
 Choose the type of variable you want to create:

 {{< tabs >}}